Book Tour

 © Tomaz do Douro

-This is my least favourite mean of transportation to Douro Valley as I have already explained on our article about the Douro river cruises.
-To sum it up, it is an extremely slow transport, it takes away the flexibility to do whatever you want in the region.
+This is my least favourite mean of transportation to Douro Valley as I have already explained on my article about the Douro river cruises.
+To sum it up, it is a very slow transport and hence it takes away the flexibility to do whatever you want in the region.
 However, this is still a popular choice among those who are planning a laid back day trip from Porto.

 What to do in Douro Valley

-Have a wine tour & tasting at some lovely vineyards
+Do a guided tour & wine tasting at some lovely winery

 wine tasting quinta bomfim douro valley